mateusz-osetek/php-logger/README.md

 <br/>

-If you want to initalize logger on another path with another filename you can do this by defining those while creating new object.
+If you want to initialize logger on another path with another filename you can do this by defining those while creating new object.

 ```
 $logger = new Logger('some/path/', 'filename');